pretorh/lfs-notes/steps/main-build.md

 Tests are *critical*, but some will fail:

-"You may see some test failures.", the doc only lists some of the most common issues
+"You may see some test failures." the doc only lists some of the most common issues

 - known to fail:
     - `io/tst-lchmod`